 Welcome!

 I am the Academic Program Officer for the Russell Kirk Center for Cultural Renewal, an educational institution in Mecosta, Michigan.
 I am also the Humanities Editor for The University Bookman, the book review journal of the Kirk Center, and an Assistant Editor for VoegelinView, the arts and humanities journal of the Eric Voegelin Society.
+In addition, I teach as an Adjunct Instructor in the Department of Humanities at Faulkner University.

 This website was primarily made to store my published writing.
 As you read, I hope you will find something useful or thought-provoking.
 You can contact me on LinkedIn, Facebook, and X.